elderwhale/RTV_ModTool/README.txt

 Build the EXE:
 Use PyInstaller from the folder containing main.py:

-python -m PyInstaller --noconfirm --onefile --windowed --icon=assets/icon.ico --add-data "assets;assets" --name RTV_ModTool_Beta_v0.4.14 main.py
+py -m PyInstaller --noconfirm --onefile --windowed --icon=assets/icon.ico --add-data "assets;assets" --name RTV_ModTool_Beta_v0.4.14 main.py

 The --add-data option is important because it includes the custom logo and icon files in the packaged app.